thienloc3007/introduction/README.md

-# Nic to meet you, my new friends!
+# Nice to meet you, my new friends!